C-Loftus/sight-free-talon/readme.md

 # Usage

+* Watch [my demo video](https://www.youtube.com/watch?v=i-XcpnVwvR0) for a quick overview
-View the `.talon` files in each subdirectory for commands corresponding to each application or context.
-View the settings file at the root of the repository for all relevant settings.
+* The `.talon` files in each subdirectory contain scoped commands corresponding to each application or specific context
+* The settings file at the root of the repository contains all user-configurable settings for this repo

 # Installing